-360 Degree Surveys provide feedback from members of an employee’s immediate work circle.
-Most often, 360 Degree Surveys include direct feedback from an employee’s subordinates, peers, and supervisor(s), as well as a self-evaluation.
+360-Degree Surveys provide feedback from members of an employee’s immediate work circle.
+Most often, 360-Degree Surveys include direct feedback from an employee’s subordinates, peers, and supervisor(s), as well as a self-evaluation.
+Learn more about 360-Degree Feedback Surveys.

 An attitude is an expression of favor or disfavor toward a person, place, thing, or event.